ttx/ttx-reloaded/content/a-great-week-coming-up.md

 First, well, Paris.
 It is a pretty amazing city, with great sights, museums and restaurants.
 Those who arrived early should have an awesome Saturday, sun all day, 18°C/65°F high.
 This is pretty rare in November, so we are very lucky !
-Then next week gets cold and wet, so we don't mind being stuck all day in windowless design summit rooms...
+Then next week gets cold and wet, complete with a traditional transport strike on Tuesday, so we don't mind being stuck all day in windowless design summit rooms...
 Perfect!

 Second, this OpenStack Summit is completely sold out _days before_ the event.
 That means we managed to get to a critical mass of local/regional community.